-A group of chemicals called arylamines are known to cause bladder cancer.
+This is a group of chemicals known to cause bladder cancer.
 Some of these chemicals have been banned in the UK for over 50 years.
-But you may have been exposed to them if you work in industries such as rubber or plastics manufacture.
-It can take up to 25 years for a bladder cancer to develop.
+But you may have been exposed to them if you work in industries that produce dyes, rubber, textiles, chemicals or plastics.
+It can take around 30 years or more for a bladder cancer to develop.

-A group of chemicals called polycyclic aromatic hydrocarbons (PAHs) increase the risk of bladder cancer.
+These are a group of chemicals that might increase the risk of bladder cancer.
 You may have been exposed to them if you have worked in: